lsst-it/ittn-025/index.rst

 These data points were set up and installed based on an initial drawing that was submitted and approved.

-This documentation will illustrate, the various network points along with its locations which include: floors, walls and ceilings.
+This documentation will illustrate, the various network points along with its locations that include: floors, walls and ceilings.

-The data points locations for the AP's or access points were delivered by the network engineer who used an optimal signal monitoring program to determine this.
+The data point locations for the AP's or access points were delivered by the network engineer in charge who used an optimal signal monitoring program to determine this.

 When the construction of the building was finished, some of these network points that were already installed had undergone some modifications both by requests from personnel and by locations that required a change.

-For both the first and second floor all network points located in these areas reach their corresponding technical room.
+For both the first and second floor, all network points located in these areas reach their corresponding technical room.

 For each of these technical rooms, IT considered installing both 48 single-mode and 48 multi-mode optical fibers in an optical terminal that is located in the upper part of the pedestal rack for each one of these technical rooms.